yadyn/WPF-Task-Dialog/readme.markdown

 Uses the native [TaskDialogIndirect][1] API calls when available (Vista/7) and falls back to an emulated WPF dialog when not (XP and earlier).

+Now [available via NuGet][6]!
+Search for "taskdialog" and give it a whirl!

 ## Background ##

 I've made very good use of Hedley Muscroft's [WinForms emulator and wrapper][2]